peppescg/todo/README.md

 ## Stack architecture

 I use styled-component, the reason is the possibility to have a component reusable and self-contained, typical of css-in-js.
 The second reason is the possibility to configure a theme provider with context react API to share theme styles.
 For routing, I used @reach-router because it is lither than react-router and it fits the scope of the app.
 The detail and addTodo routes are code split using react lazy and suspence for fallback content.
+Other feature implemented is the tree-shaking.
 I also implemented ErrorBoundary with a HOC to catch an error.
 I used it some years ago in a big project and I think It is very helpful to avoid blank pages.
 For the layout I used css grid, I think it is very powerful and removed a lot of complexity about the css and the layout responsiveness.
 For testing, I used react-testing-library, that it is suggested by the react community and jest as a framework.
 In my opinion, I prefer cypress for layout regression and smoke tests and used jest for business logic.